csound/manual/docs/opcodes/ftslicei.md

 category:Table Control:Read/Write Operations
 -->
 # ftslicei
-Copy a slice from an f-table to another f-table at init
+Copy a slice from an f-table to another f-table at init.

 Plugin opcode in emugens.